 - Disposition assessment for patients with potentially life-limiting or life-threatening condition

-Stacie Pinderhughes, MD, chairs the Division of Palliative Medicine at Banner Good Samaritan Medical Center and the Chair for the Division of Palliative Care for Banner Health System.
+- Stacie Pinderhughes, MD, is the Director of Palliative Medicine at Banner Good Samaritan Medical Center and the Chair for the Division of Palliative Care for Banner Health System.
 She is board certified in Palliative Medicine, Geriatrics and Internal Medicine.
-Dr. Pinderhughes received her Medical Degree from the University of Medicine & Dentistry of New Jersey.
-She completed her residency at Robert Wood Johnson University Hospital in New Brunswick, N.J.
+Dr. Pinderhughes received her medical degree from the University of Medicine and Dentistry of New Jersey.
+She completed her residency at the Robert Wood Johnson University Hospital in New Brunswick, N.J.
 She is also a Clinical Associate Professor of Internal Medicine at University of Arizona.

-- Rachael Crane, LMSW is the program's Licensed Master Social Worker.
+- Rachael Crane, LMSW is the program's licensed master social worker.
 Ms. Crane is licensed by the State of Arizona Board of Behavioral Health.
-Crane's clinical work includes long-term care facilities as social worker specializing in geriatric psychiatric care as well as mental health counselor with clients having serious mental illness.
+Ms. Crane's clinical work includes long-term care facilities as social worker specializing in geriatric psychiatric care and also a mental health counselor with clients having serious mental illness.